George Michael: Star of Wham! and going solo

 Out and proud, eventually

 Michael's personal life was always of great interest to his fans.
 The singer hid his homosexuality from the public for years.
-He was arrested in 1998 for soliciting sex in a public bathroom in England.
+He was arrested in 1998 for soliciting sex in a public bathroom in California.

 "I told myself I was straight, but I shouldn't have worried, cause my maker had better plans for me," Michael sang in his 2006 single "An Easier Affair."

-Note: -- An earlier version of this story incorrectly stated Michael was arrested in England in 1998.